How to persuade your parents to join The Extraordinaries Club

 It's good timing join the Club right now.
 You'll get everything you need to be properly prepared for your GCSE revision so that you can approach your exams with confidence.

 It's also the perfect time for you if you're in year 12.
-Many students struggle at the in year 12 as they struggle to adjust to the notoriously big step up from GCSEs.
-Joining the membership will help you to get up to speed much faster and stop you from wasting time floundering.
+Many students struggle at the beginning of year 12 as they adjust to the notoriously big step up from GCSEs.
+Joining The Extraordinaries Club will help you to get up to speed much faster and stop you from wasting time floundering.
 And, believe me, there is no time to waste in the sixth form.
 You'll be applying to university and then taking your A Level exams before you know it!

-If you're in year 13, you could still benefit from joining the membership, if only for the first part of the academic year.
+If you're in year 13, you could still benefit from joining The Extraordinaries Club, if only for the first part of the academic year.
 From around January onward, it could be difficult for you to find two hours per week to engage with the resources if you're doing the right amount of study.
-Instead, check out my one-to-one coaching options.
+Instead, check out our one-to-one coaching options.
 If you really think the Club is right for you, email me to explain your circumstances and I'll give you my honest opinion about whether you should be spending your valuable time in the membership.

 5. Tell them what the time commitment is